 "Founders who do everything themselves are just wasting valuable time"

 HQLabs boss Tobias Hagenau has built a start-up within a start-up.
-He explains in an interview how this works and where pitfalls lurk.
+In this interview, he explains how this works and where the pitfalls lurk.

-It was almost ten years ago that Tobias Hagenau founded HQLabs together with fellow students.
+It has been almost ten years since Tobias Hagenau founded HQLabs together with fellow students.
 Today, the company has around 15,000 users with its agency software and Hagenau has completely different plans: over the past two years, he and his colleagues have built up a start-up within a start-up.
-But that's much more complicated than he thought, partly because backers are confused by the design.
-Here he reveals the pitfalls and gives tricks for founders who want to know it a second time.
-Because all beginnings are difficult - even the second.
+However, this is much more complicated than expected, partly because investors are confused by the structure.
+Here he reveals the pitfalls and gives tricks for founders who want to try again.
+Because all beginnings are difficult - even the second one.

-Mr. Hagenau, you have built a start-up with awork in the start-up HQLabs.
+Mr. Hagenau, you have set up a start-up with awork in the start-up HQLabs.
 Why did you do that?

 We saw in our team that HQ is now established and profitable.
-We serve 15,000 users and 700 agencies, but we are also no longer growing at 100 percent every month, partly because HQLabs has reached a certain size and scope.
-And then we asked ourselves: how long can we continue to modernize the technology, how long can we update it, and when do we simply need to make a cut?
-With 15,000 users, you don't just make a cut like that, so with awork we created a playground where we are back-to-basics, i.e. simply to time recording and project planning as was the idea of HQ in the past.
+We serve 15,000 users and 700 agencies, but we are no longer growing at 100% every month, partly because HQLabs has reached a certain size and scope.
+And then we asked ourselves: how long can we continue to modernize the technology, how long can we update it and when does it simply need to be cut?
+With 15,000 users, you don't just make a cut like that, so with awork we have created a playground where we are back-to-basics, i.e. simply back to time recording and project planning as was previously the idea of HQ.

-How much space does this second project take up now?
+How much space does this second project now take up?

-That's the crazy thing: there are 40 of us now, and half of us are on awork, where we're growing rapidly at ten to twenty percent a month.
-That's actually a bit annoying now, because we didn't see that coming.
-The structure leads to the problem that VCs we talk to are confused.
-Because we have a large, established company and a start-up in growth mode and - then also in an internationally interesting market with many exits.
-Together, however, they can't do anything with us.
-Then they ask questions like: Why didn't you directly found a second start-up, what's the point of that?
-That's why we're considering spinning off awork.
+That's the crazy thing: we are now 40 people and half of us are at awork, where we are growing rapidly at ten to twenty percent per month.
+That's actually a bit annoying now, because we didn't see it coming.
+The structure leads to the problem that the VCs we talk to are confused.
+Because we have a large, established company and a start-up in growth mode and - what's more - in an internationally interesting market with many exits.
+But together they can't do anything with us.
+Then they ask questions like: Why didn't you set up a second start-up straight away, what's the point?
+That's why we are considering spinning off awork.

 My tip: Separate the organizations as quickly as possible, otherwise the companies will have completely different focuses that don't fit together.